samdark/yii2-cookbook/book/performance-hhvm.md

 HHVM is more or less [tested to work with most frameworks out there](http://hhvm.com/frameworks/).
 Yii isn't exception.
 Except minor issues everything should work.
-Still, there are [many incompatibilities comared to PHP](https://github.com/facebook/hhvm/labels/php5%20incompatibility) so make sure to test application well before going live.
+Still, there are [many incompatibilities compared to PHP](https://github.com/facebook/hhvm/labels/php5%20incompatibility) so make sure to test application well before going live.

 Error reporting